dlmyb/OptCat/README.md

 Why Python?

-    Python has many well elaborate open-source libraries in optimization area.
+    Python has many elaborate open-source libraries for optimization.

 Required libraries and reasons?